 If the design has multiple levels of hierarchy, you need to ensure that the correct hierarchy is provided.
 After this, go through the usual synthesis, place, and route steps to implement the design.

 '''

 synth_design -top <top module name>

 opt_design

 place_design

 route_design

-write_bitstream top
+write_bitstream <bitstream file name>

 '''

-To export the implemented hardware system to SDK, use the following command:
+To export the implemented hardware system to the Vitis environment, use the following command: